streamsets/tutorials/tutorial-spark-transformer/readme.md

       }
     }

 Create a new directory for your Spark Transformer project, and save the above code there as `src/main/java/com/streamsets/spark/CustomTransformer.java`.
 You will also need a pom.xml file in the project directory itself.
 Note that you will need to set the `streamsets-datacollector-spark-api` version to match your version of Data Collector, and the Spark core library `artifactId` and `version` to match that used by the stage library you are using.
-In this tutorial, I'm using CDH 5.15; looking in the `$SDC_HOME/streamsets-libs/streamsets-datacollector-cdh_5_15-lib/lib/` directory, I can see that the Spark core jar file is `spark-core_2.11-2.1.0.cloudera1.jar`, which equates to an `artifactId` of `spark-core_2.11` with a version of `2.1.0.cloudera1`.
+In this tutorial, I'm using CDH 5.15; looking in the `$SDC_HOME/streamsets-libs/streamsets-datacollector-cdh_5_15-lib/lib/` directory, I can see that the Spark core jar file is `spark-core_2.11-2.1.0.cloudera1.jar`.
+We don't need to reference the Cloudera-specific version, so we set `artifactId` to `spark-core_2.11` with a version of `2.1.0`.
 If you are using a different stage library, you will need to change these values to match your Spark core jar file.

     <?xml version="1.0" encoding="UTF-8"?>
     <project xmlns="http://maven.apache.org/POM/4.0.0"